feathersui/feathersui-website/docs/haxe-openfl/build-electron.md

 [Feathers UI](/) may be used to build [Electron](https://www.electronjs.org) desktop applications with HTML/JS.

+> Note: Consider using a different target than Electron for creating desktop applications, such as native C++ (with the [Windows](./build-windows.md), [macOS](./build-macos.md), and [Linux](./build-linux.md) targets).
+While Electron is technically available for OpenFL, other targets are more mature and offer better performance.

 ## Prerequisites

 In addition to the dependencies specified in the [Feathers UI installation instructions](./installation.md), building a HashLink application with Feathers UI has some additional requirements.